 Consulting with, advising and informing managers and employees involved in employment actions regarding the requirements of Shakman compliance, the Employment Plan and other relevant policies;

-Other related duties consistent with the Employment Plan, relevant sections in the policies of the Clerk’s Office, and the prohibition of Unlawful Political Factors in the employment actions of the Clerk’s Office.
+Other duties consistent with the Employment Plan, including the duty to assist in eliminating the consideration of Unlawful Political Factors in the employment actions of the Clerk’s Office.

 The duties listed are not set forth for purposes of limiting the assignment of work.
 They are not to be construed as a complete list of the many duties normally to be performed under a job title or those to be performed temporarily outside an employee’s normal line of work.

-The Director of Compliance will exercise broad discretion and latitude in performing the duties when providing the Clerk and Chief of Staff with information and suggestions aimed at preventing potential problems in the hiring, promotion, transferring and selection process.
+The Director of Compliance exercises broad discretion and latitude in performing the duties when providing the Clerk and Chief of Staff with information and suggestions aimed at preventing or remediating noncompliance with the hiring processes in the Employment Plan and the policies and procedures of the Clerk’s Office required to effectuate the Employment Plan.
 The Director of Compliance must use sound, professional judgment in the handling of highly confidential matters.

-Seven (7) years of full-time paid work experience in human resources, compliance, or employment law in the public or private sector.
+Seven (7) years of full-time work experience in human resources, compliance or employment law in the public or private sector.

-Two (2) years of investigative experience, which may include investigating allegations of sexual harassment, employment discrimination, or other misconduct in the workplace.
+Two (2) years of full-time investigative experience, which may include investigating allegations of sexual harassment, employment discrimination or other misconduct in the workplace.

-At least two (2) years full-time paid work experience within the public sector.
+Two (2) years of full-time work experience within the public sector.